 By Beth Alston

-The culprits had walked in wet sand near the gravesite and then left their footprints all over Smarr’s black marble gravestone.
+The culprits had walked in wet sand near the gravesite and then left their footprints all over Smarr’s black marbled grave.
 A photo of the disrespectful act was circulated through social media.

-On Wednesday, the Americus Police Department made an arrest in connection with the criminal trespass at fallen Officer Smarr’s gravesite in Oak Grove Cemetery.
+On Wednesday, the Americus Police Department made arrests in connection with the criminal trespass at fallen Officer Smarr’s gravesite in Oak Grove Cemetery.
 According to Smarr’s family, the gravesite had been vandalized for over a week prior to them installing a surveillance camera.